groundlight/python-sdk/docs/blog/2023-12-06-framegrab.md

 multiple camera types and continue to support motion detection.

-If you encounter any issues while using FrameGrab, please feel free to file an issue in our [GitHub repository](https://github.com/groundlight/framegrab) and while there, review guidelines for [contributing](https://github.com/groundlight/framegrab#contributing) to this awesome library.
+If you encounter any issues while using FrameGrab, please feel free to file an issue in our [GitHub repository](https://github.com/groundlight/framegrab) and while there, review guidelines for [contributing](https://github.com/groundlight/framegrab#contributing) to this library.